 Figure 46.
-LM43600-Q1 Schematic with All Features
+LM43601-Q1 Schematic with All Features

-The external components have to fulfill the needs of the application, but also the stability criteria of the device's control loop.
-The LM43600-Q1 is optimized to work within a range of external components.
-The LC output filter's inductance and capacitance have to be considered in conjunction, creating a double pole, responsible for the corner frequency of the converter.
+The external components must be chosen for the application, but also the stability criteria of the device control loop.
+The LM43601-Q1 is optimized to work within a range of external components.
+The inductance and capacitance of the LC output filter must considered in conjunction, creating a double pole, responsible for the corner frequency of the converter.
 Table 2 can be used to simplify the output filter component selection.